Microsoft Will Never Again Sneakily Force Windows Downloads on Users

 They gonna put a rainbow in the sky?
 (Score:2)

-Meaningless commitment (Score:3)
+Meaningless commitment (Score:5, Interesting)

 I seem to recall them claiming (a year or so ago?) that Windows 10 would be the last version of Windows, it's rolling updates from here on out.
 In which case this announcement is a completely meaningless way to duck punishment - they promise to no longer download files for a new operating system... because they will no longer release new operating systems.
 Just massive updates to their only one.